Our choir celebrates it's 90th year...

 event, the choir will be performing three concerts during the

-On Saturday 13th April 2019, we will be performing Verdi
+On Saturday 13th April 2019, we performed Verdi

 in conjunction with the City of Wolverhampton Choir at